 TV Control Rooms

 This is a combination classroom and TV control room.
 The equipment is almost entirely digital.
 The four large plasma monitors can show live and preview shots as well as special graphics and imported signals.
 In addition, four video cameras mounted from the ceiling behind the plasma monitors can shoot images of the equipment controls during production, allowing students to view on the plasma monitors how the control equipment is being used.
 Whereas most video and TV control rooms are too tiny for adequate instruction, ours is intended to be used comfortably for teaching as well as actual production.
-Read more about Film & Media Studies and Media Production programs at Calvin College.
+Read more about Film & Media program at Calvin College.

 Film and Video Production Studios